 The Committee shall be convened by its chairman at the request of the Council or of the Commission.
+It may also meet on its own initiative.

 The Committee may be divided into specialised sections.

 These specialised sections shall operate within the framework of the general competence of the Committee.
 They may not be consulted independently of the Committee.